wildsparx/gimp-perspective/README.md

 * Set the horizon height to where you want the horizon line - use the scale at the left edge of the canvas.
 * Click OK

+## perspective-extract

+Extracts the perspective grid from an existing image